Anne Raitt is a British actor who has appeared in numerous films, TV shows and theatre productions.

 Anne has appeared in film and television, most famously starring in Mike Leigh’s first feature film ‘Bleak Moments’, and Jack Gold’s television ‘God Bless Thee’.
-She has appeared in many television films and series for the BBC, STV and Granada.
+She has also appeared in many television films and series for the BBC, STV and Granada.

-This website is not intended as a comprehensive study of all Anne’s work but as a flavour of what interests her.
+This website is not intended as a comprehensive study of all Anne’s work, but as a flavour of what interests her.